christine-M9/christine-M9/README.md

-- 👋 Hi, I’m Christine Khekame Juma.
-- 👀 I’m interested in Software Engineering as a Full-Stack Developer(frontend and backend dev).
-- 🌱 I’m currently learning Django and Larravel.
+- 🌱 I’m currently specializing in Javascript, Node, Typescript and React.

 - Reach me on christinejuma22699@gmail.com